 - 7.7A.1.
-Where a patient has been: - (a) accepted onto the Contractor's list of patients; or - (b) assigned to that list by the Commissioner, of the World Health Organisation Alcohol Use Disorders Identification ("AUDIT") questionnaire which are known as:
+Where a patient has been: - (a) accepted onto the Contractor's list of patients; or - (b) assigned to that list by the Commissioner,

-7.7A.2.
-The Contractor must comply with the requirement in clause 7.7A.1 by screening the patient using either of the two shortened versions
+- 7.7A.2.
+The Contractor must comply with the requirement in clause 7.7A.1 by screening the patient using either of the two shortened versions of the World Health Organisation Alcohol Use Disorders Identification ("AUDIT") questionnaire29 which are known as: - (a) FAST (which has four questions); or